jdb/jdb.github.com/imap_idle/twisted_imap.rst

      - stores the command in the tags member dictionary,

+     - set the *waiting* instance attribute to True to signify that this protocol instance is waiting for an responses,

      - call the format method of the *Command* instance to produce the correct request string,

+     - writes the request string to the transport attribute (to the TCP socket actually),

      - returns the deferred